DimitriPalmer22/Relapse-Code-Documentation/_temp/03-15 Game Architecture with Scriptable Objects.md

 ### Scenes as Clean Slates
 - No transient data between scenes
 - Minimize objects that use "Don't destroy on load"
-- This allows for scenes that have unique behavior that is not present in other scebes
+- This allows for scenes that have unique behavior that is not present in other scenes
+- You want prefabs that work on their own.
+(Don't rely on other prefabs)
+	- Helps with source control in larger teams.
+	- Helps with modularity

+> IN SUMMARY
+> Scenes are just a list of prefabs.
+Prefabs are the individual functionality.

+### Components
+- Break things up into components that do 1 thing and only 1 thing.
 ## Editable (At runtime)
 ## Debuggable